Here are our top reasons for loving ours!

 3. They teach us what matters in life

 Bear with me on this one.
-Dogs find happiness in the simplest of things - nature, walks, cuddles, food, lying in the sunshine, looking out of a car window, being told by their owner that they are 'good.'
-They don't get bogged down by stress, bad weather or worry about things that may never even happen.
-In a world where we are told constantly that we must look, work, act a certain way, it's natural that we feel anxious and 'not good enough.'
+Dogs find happiness in the simplest of things – nature, walks, cuddles, food, lying in the sunshine, looking out of a car window, being told by their owner that they are ‘good.’
+They don’t get bogged down by stress, bad weather or worry about things that may never even happen.
+In a world where we are told constantly that we must look, work, and act a certain way, it’s natural that we feel anxious and ‘not good enough.’
 By finding joy in the simple things in life, we become happier people. there is a lot we can learn from a dog.

 4. Good for our health